 A very common question I am asked from my antenatal patients is about how safe is traveling in pregnancy.
 Generally traveling is safe when you are pregnant.
 Universal precautions include that avoid strenuous work, do things slowly rather than running around and take rest in between, wear loose-fitting clothes, drink plenty of fluids and walk and stretch at regular intervals.
 Always carry your pregnancy hospital notes, memorize your due dates, carry sanitary napkins, over-the-counter medications like pain-killers, anti-vomiting medicines, and your prescribed medicines.
 If going on a holiday abroad, always buy travel insurance, and take the vaccines that are recommended.

-As long as you and your baby are fine, air travel is safe till 36weeks of pregnancy.
-All airlines will allow travel till 28weeks of pregnancy, and many allow till 34-36 weeks.
+As long as you and your baby are fine, air travel is safe till 36 weeks of pregnancy.
+All airlines will allow travel till 28 weeks of pregnancy, and many allow till 34-36 weeks.
 Hence if you are in the last third of your pregnancy, enquire from the airlines before booking tickets.
-Air travel is not recommended after 36weeks.
-It is recommended also to not travel by air in certain conditions like pre-eclampsia, if you are carrying more than 1 fetus (twin or triplet pregnancy), or if you are in labor.
+Air travel is not recommended after 36 weeks.
+It is recommended also to not travel by air in certain conditions like pre-eclampsia, placenta previa / low lying placenta if you are carrying more than 1 fetus (twin or triplet pregnancy), or if you are in labor.
 Traveling to areas in the world where Zika virus outbreaks have been reported is not recommended if you are pregnant.

-This is considered safe till 36weeks.
+This is considered safe until 36 weeks.
 The universal precautions mentioned above would apply while traveling by train.
 Choose the lower berth for you instead of the middle or upper berth in the sleeper coaches.
 While traveling by local commuter trains within the city, try and avoid the super-rush hours where you may need to stand for long and the train is jam-packed with commuters.
 Claim the dependent seats for yourself.

 TRAVELING BY MOTORCYCLE/SCOOTER (Riding Pillion)

 Not an ideal mode of transport when you are pregnant.
-But sometimes it may be inevitable, especially in a country like India.
+The patient may have hypertension/giddiness & difficulty in balancing, they may fall so better to avoid motorcycle/bike traveling, But sometimes it may be inevitable, especially in a country like India.
 Make sure you sit with legs on each side of the seat as in case of a jerk or bump, you are less likely to fall.
 Avoid wearing a sari and do not take any chunni/dupatta.
 Keep away your chunni or dupatta in your bag as they may get coiled up in the wheel and in case of fall can cause strangulation.
-DRive slowly and avoid potholes as much as safely possible.
+Drive slowly and avoid potholes as much as safely possible.
 Glide over bumps and speed breakers gently.
 Follow traffic rules while riding.
 Give appropriate indicators before each turn.
 Avoid speeding.
 Avoid zigzag trespassing.